 If you are allergic to oleic acid as discussed above, this leads to some serious dandruff.
 So, what’s the dandruff remedy here?
 Well, the best thing you can do in this scenario is to manage your stress on an emotional level.
 Another dandruff solution you can consider is doing some kind of exercise or even yoga.
 This can help restore the delicate balance and can be the best dandruff remedy you use.

 Taking good care of your scalp and washing it regularly can be a great way of keeping a tab on that dandruff.
 But as far as dandruff home remedies are concerned, there are quite a few things that you can try.
-Here are a few of them that you can consider when it comes to battling that evil dandruff.
+Various studies have shown the following remedies to be effective solutions when it comes to battling that evil dandruff.

 Rich with anti-inflammatory properties, aloe vera is a dandruff treatment that can attack skin irritation as well as the microbe at the same time.
 Its gel contains vitamins, minerals, amino acids and antioxidants that are so effective that they can even treat your scaly, red scalp skin that dandruff causes.
 Try applying aloe vera gel to your scalp about 10-15 minutes before you wash it off.

 You can also create an aloe vera hair mask at home, with honey and yogurt, to get rid of any dandruff.
 Using a combination of aloe vera with neem oil or coconut oil has also shown to significantly improve your scalp health.
 Research also shows that aloe vera juice is rich in antioxidants and can be consumed, but be careful with your quantities.
 To avoid all the hassle of making the mask, you can simply use Head & Shoulders Supreme Scalp Soothing Shampoo with aloe vera and argan oil to get the same benefits in an easy way.